My friend Terry bought this new tape measure. We were both out of work, so he asked me to come over and measure stuff with him. He had some beer.

 I didn’t tell my wife.
 I just sat with my feet up, a cool rag on my head.
 I could hear Terry’s tiny house expanding ever so slightly, the wood creaking.
 I thought I heard the many tiny voices crying for food.

-Gary Moshimer has stories in Frigg, Smokelong Quarterly, Wigleaf, and many other places.
+Gary Moshimer has stories in Frigg, Wigleaf, Smokelong Quarterly, and other places.